Postgraduate Subject Descriptions

-Description: The global impact of banking is the focus of this subject.
-The subject incorporates comprehensive discussion of issues that commonly arise in the international banking environment.
-These include the development of the international monetary system, the deregulation of banking, methods of payment in international trade, foreign exchange markets, international lending and developments of new technology.
+The global impact of banking is the focus of this subject.
+The subject incorporates comprehensive discussion of issues that commonly arise in the international banking environment, including development of the international monetary system, the deregulation of banking, methods of payment in international trade, foreign exchange markets, international lending and developments of new technology.

 FIN956 - Bank Lending and Securities

 This subject examines the bank's lending process and the securities associated with it.
 The subject includes comprehensive discussion on issues concerning lending within the banking environment, including regulation of security offerings, principles of good lending, documents involved in lending, lending and the consumer credit code, new developments in lending and securities and their impact on the banking sector.